 If you have high medical expenses, the Plan protects you and your family by limiting the amount you have to pay out of your own pocket.
 This is called a calendar year out-of-pocket (OOP) maximum.
 When you and your family reach the OOP maximum set forth in the Schedule of Benefits, in any calendar year, the Plan pays 100% of any additional covered expenses, up to any specific Plan maximums, for that covered individual for the remainder of that year.
+There are separate OOP maximum amounts for major medical and prescription drug benefits, as set forth in the Schedule of Benefits.
+The OOP maximum applicable to your expense depends on whether it is a major medical expense or a prescription drug expense.

 The family OOP maximum works the same way as the family calendar year deductible.
-The family OOP maximum is satisfied when one covered individual has satisfied one individual OOP maximum and either one covered individual or a combination of the remaining covered individuals of a family satisfy the remaining family OOP maximum.
+The family OOP maximum is satisfied when any combination of covered individuals of a family, taken together, satisfies the family OOP maximum.
 Once the family meets the annual OOP maximum (PPO and Non-PPO, as applicable), the Plan pays 100% of any additional covered medical expenses, up to any specific Plan maximums, for all covered family members for the remainder of that year.
+The prescription drug calendar year out-of-pocket maximum amount will be adjusted annually so that the combined out-of-pocket maximums for prescription drugs and major medical benefits equal the maximum permitted under the Affordable Care Act (ACA).

-Amounts paid to satisfy deductibles, amounts that exceed specific Plan limitations, non-covered expenses, and substance abuse and/or Mental Health expenses covered at 50% do not count toward the Plan's calendar year out-of-pocket maximum.
+Amounts paid for non-covered expenses do not count toward the Plan's calendar year out-ofpocket maximum.
 See the notes following the Schedule of Benefits for more details or contact the Fund Office with questions.